-- (2) As part of the process for the development of this part of the training programme, the aerodrome operator would need to make considerations similar to the ones referred to in (a)(2) above, in order to ensure the continued competence and awareness of such personnel in the required fields. - (3) In this way, the aerodrome operator is expected to be able to safely manage the interfaces it has with the other organisations present at the aerodrome.
-However, in order to ensure the successful implementation of this part of the training programme, the aerodrome operator would need to cooperate and have relevant arrangements with the organisations whose employees need to follow this part of the training programme.
-Depending on the situation and the solutions chosen in each case, the content of the arrangements may vary and cover different areas, such as the exchange of relevant information regarding absence of personnel for the organisation of a refresher training,

-- the use of instructors or assessors proposed by these organisations for the implementation of the relevant part of the training programme, etc. - (4) It is to be noted that the training related to the performance of the actual duties of this type of personnel (e.g. how to use its own organisation's equipment, or the internal procedures of that organisation, etc.) falls outside of the scope of this part of the training programme required under ADR.OR.D.017. - (c) Understanding of the aerodrome system as a whole
+- (2) As part of this process, the aerodrome operator would need to make considerations similar to the ones referred to in (a)(2) above, in order to ensure the continued competence and awareness of such personnel in the required fields. - (3) In this way, the aerodrome operator is expected to be able to safely manage the interfaces it has with the other organisations present at the aerodrome.
+However, in order to ensure the successful implementation of this training, the aerodrome operator would need to cooperate and have relevant arrangements with the organisations whose employees need to complete this training.
+Depending on the situation and the solutions chosen in each case, the content of the arrangements may vary and cover different areas, such as the exchange of relevant information regarding absence of personnel for the organisation of a refresher training, the use of instructors or assessors proposed by these organisations for the implementation of the relevant part of the training programme, etc. - (4) It is to be noted that the training related to the performance of the actual duties of this type of personnel (e.g. how to use its own organisation's equipment, or the internal procedures of that organisation, etc.) falls outside of the scope of this part of the training required under ADR.OR.D.017. - (c) Understanding of the aerodrome system as a whole